MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select **Save**.

-### Task 2: Test our new rule
+### Task 2: Test your new rule

-In this task, you will test your new scheduled query rule.
+In this task, you'll test your new scheduled query rule.

-1. In the top bar of the Azure Portal, Select the icon **>_** that corresponds to the Cloud Shell.
+1. In the top bar of the Azure portal, Select the icon **>_** that corresponds to the Cloud Shell.
 You might need to select the ellipsis icon first **(...)** if your display resolution is too low.

 1. Select **Powershell** and then **Create storage**.
 Wait until the Cloud Shell is provisioned.